Batumi Boom Town

 2 Checking out the areas close by

-In the early 2000s, Batumi began attracting Kazakh investors.
-Since then it is gradually earning its reputation as the "Las Vegas of the Black Sea."
-The city became a magnet for gamblers from Turkey and Iran, where gambling is prohibited.
 In recent years, Batumi has experienced an unprecedented real estate boom.
-Its seaside has been transformed into a skyline dominated by towering hotels and apartment buildings, fueling the fastest-growing real estate market in Georgia.
+Its seaside has been transformed into a skyline dominated by hotels and apartment buildings, fueling the fastest-growing real estate market in Georgia.
 Despite the impressive numbers, many of these buildings remain partially or even mostly unoccupied.
 Even during peak holiday seasons, the anticipated influx of tourists has yet to fully materialize.
 Meanwhile, Batumi has become home to many young Russians and Ukrainians fleeing military conscription.
-Their presence has made Russian the unofficial primary language in the city, often the only language heard on its streets.
+Their presence has made Russian the unofficial main language in the city.

 3 Moving to a Boom Town Apartment (28GEL/10€ per night special discount)